 - Wash your hands with soap and water before eating or touching your face.

-- See your doctor for prompt treatment if you get flu symptoms.
+- Contact your doctor for promptly if you get flu symptoms.

 - Quit smoking.
 Smokers are more likely to get the flu than nonsmokers.

 These steps won't guarantee that you'll escape the flu this year, but they may help prevent it.
 And they may help reduce the amount of time the flu lasts if you do become infected with the virus.

 Dispel misinformation about the flu vaccine, sickness, treatment, and recovery by finding out these 10 Flu Myths.